 Discord first arrived on the scene in May 2015.
 Its creators Jason Citron and Stanislav Vishnevsky were looking for answers to communication challenges like how to enjoy video games while still interacting with friends more efficiently.
 Thus, the genesis of Discord, which quickly became the go-to chat software for the gaming community on Reddit despite Citron's lack of promotion of the app to that specific demographic.
 Through various affiliations and donors, Discord grew into the premier software for professional eSports players and expanded into the "chat for gamers."

 Discord initially just supported text and voice chat.
 In 2017, it added video calling, streaming, and screen-sharing features.
 Today, users can share and swap various files and media.
 It has also included Twitch, Spotify, and Xbox Live integrations.
 Discord is available on both desktop and mobile platforms.
 It also works on web browsers.

 Discord competed with two well-known apps: Skype and TeamSpeak.
 Skype targeted the corporate market, while TeamSpeak and Discord initially focused on gamers.
 However, both were packed with their own issues, which is one of the reasons Discord earned so much praise and attention from the onset.

-When the world was hit with a global lockdown due to the pandemic, Discord also changed its course.
+Discord also changed its course when the world was hit with a global lockdown due to the pandemic.
 The app is no longer just for "chat for gamers," but a "chat for communities and friends."
 During the pandemic, many people—not just gamers—started using Discord to communicate with their loved ones, continue socializing (digitally), and escape feelings of isolation.